scverse/scanpy/docs/dev/documentation.md

 ## Adding to the docs

-For any user-visible changes, please make sure a note has been added to the release notes using `hatch run towncrier:create`.
+For any user-visible changes, please make sure a note has been added to the release notes using [`hatch run towncrier:create`][towncrier create].
 We recommend waiting on this until your PR is close to done since this can often causes merge conflicts.

 Once you've added a new function to the documentation, you'll need to make sure there is a link somewhere in the documentation site pointing to it.